Glasssix/TrialFaceSDK/README.md

 ### Features

 - Light Weighted.
 The package size of Windows(C++) edition is less than 10MB(9.91MB).
 - Dependency Free.
-No third-party library dependencies, does not rely on BLAS / NNPACK or any other computing framework.
+No third-party library dependencies, does not rely on BLAS（http://www.netlib.org/blas/） / NNPACK（https://github.com/Maratyszcza/NNPACK） or any other computing framework.
 - Fast and Accurate.
-We designed our algorithm carefully, and adopt accelerating technique such as OpenMP, SIMD.
+We designed our algorithm carefully, and adopt accelerating technique such as OpenMP（https://www.openmp.org/）, SIMD（http://www.thinkwiki.org/wiki/SIMD）.
 - Powerful.
 We provide many interfaces in TrialFaceSDK, they can meet requirements in different use cases.
 - Clear User Guidance.
 Example code and interface illustration are accessible in [Documentations](./doc).
 - Excellent Compatibility.
 Glasssix TrialFaceSDK can work on different platforms: Windows(64bit), Linux(64bit), ARM Linux(Coming soon) and Android(Coming soon).